javamelody/grails-melody-plugin/README.md

 ### More configuration ###

 A few things you might want to know:
-* grails-melody plugin overwrites original grails 'dataSource' bean in spring context with a JavaMelody datasource proxy.
+* the plugin overwrites original grails 'dataSource' bean in spring context with a JavaMelody datasource proxy.
-* grails-melody plugin uses groovy meta programming to intercept grails services method calls.
+* the plugin uses groovy meta programming to intercept grails services method calls.

 All parameters described in the [JavaMelody User's guide](https://github.com/javamelody/javamelody/wiki/UserGuide#6-optional-parameters) can be configured in your grails-app/conf/application.yml file.
 For example, add the following to disable the monitoring: